vinibrsl/hackerrank-sql/README.md

 * [Alternative Queries](#) - WIP

 ## How to contribute?
-Commit your solutions here using the following template:
+Commit your solutions using the following template:

 ```
 -- Problem name